FOREX-Dollar dips on stimulus optimism, bets on Biden victory

 “I think we’re more or less in a standstill until we get some more clarity on whether or not this stimulus package is going to go through,” Rai said.

-The dollar index against a basket of major currencies =USD fell 0.34% to 93.23, the lowest since September 21.
+The dollar index against a basket of major currencies =USD fell 0.54% to 93.05, the lowest since September 21, and fell below its 50-day moving average for the first time since then.
 It has held within a range from 91.74 to 94.75 since late July.

 The U.S. currency also fell on rising expectations that Biden will win the Nov.
 3 election, and that Democrats could win the Senate.
 A Democratic victory would likely result in larger stimulus, which would be negative for the dollar.